simonyan51/observer_pattern_on_native_js/README.md

-# observer_pattern_on_native_js
+# "Observer Pattern" on native JavaScript
-This is a example of Observer pattern implemented on native Javascript (Ecma Script 5)
+This is a example of Observer pattern implemented on native Javascript (ECMAScript 5)